mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 See [FilterPPPResult](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/14_FilterPhylopypruner) for a more in-depth overview of what we did.

-## 15. Combine OrthoGroup Sequences
+## 15. Combine OrthoGroup Sets
 After looking at the results of both sets, we concluded that the Old set was good for the out-groups but bad for the in-groups, and the new set was good for the in-groups but bad for the out-groups.
 We then decided to combine the Orthogroups of both sets together and restart the process from step 11.
-Another tool was created to just do that, which is called COGS.out (Combine OrthoGroup Sequences).
+Another tool was created to just do that, which is called COGS.out (Combine OrthoGroup Sets).
 It uses the OrthoFinder output from Step 9, And the Fasta Output Folder path from Step 14 for both sets.
 It then automatically obtains the OrthoGroup names and references that back based on the OrthoFinder output .tsv files And obtains the corresponding Fasta Blocks like OSG does.

-See [CombineOrthoGroupSequences_COGS](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/15_CombineOrthoGroupSequences_COGS) for a more in-depth overview of what we did.
+See [CombineOrthoGroupSets_COGS](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/15_CombineOrthoGroupSets_COGS) for a more in-depth overview of what we did.

 ## 16. MAFFT/IQTree
 See step 11